ColinM9991/open-composite-dcs/README.md

 ## Note

-This repository is now archived as the OpenXR changes have been merged with the OpenComposite upstream repository which uses a release process that isn't easily supported by this repository.

-It is therefore recommended that you download the *System-wide installation* binary from the [upstream repository](https://gitlab.com/znixian/OpenOVR) as this will handle automatic updates and allow you to toggle between OpenXR and SteamVR globally.
+This repository is currently unsupported and needs to be migrated to the upstream OpenComposite repository.

+I've had issues with toggling between SteamVR and OpenComposite using the OpenComposite Runtime Switcher (global installer) and have decided to maintain the OvGME repository as a way of running OpenComposite on DCS while using SteamVR for all other games, such as Onward.

+An update will arrive over the coming days to reintroduce automated releases on a commit basis from the upstream OpenComposite repository.

 ## Description